oddjobs-maple/odd_job_guides/magelet/README.md

   otherwise quite difficult to use.
 - Ability to effectively use claws that lack job requirements (e.g. the Magical Mitten).
+- Magelets feature all of the fun bits of playing an ordinary (INT-based) mage, while also spicing it up with a unique challenge that sets them apart from all other varieties of mage.
+- You can boop.
+You can boop just about anything, in fact.
+With all of your APs spent on LUK, your WACC is so high that a simple swing of your staff (or wand&hellip; or even sword, for that matter) is highly unlikely to produce a &ldquo;**MISS**&rdquo;, unless the target is considerably higher level than yourself.
+The result is a beautiful &ldquo;**1**&rdquo; every time, a.k.a. a boop.
+Boop!
 - Fortune and miracles follow in your wake.

 Cons: